localheroesonline/website/README.md

 csv.php = script which inserts all records from slots.csv into tabel slots.
 I think it was meant for one time use.

-disclaimer-app.php = marked for DELETION.
-Only disclaimer-web.php is still used
+disclaimer-app.php = redirect to disclaimer-app.html.
+Consumer app links here.

-disclaimer-web.php = redirect to disclaimer-web.html
+disclaimer-web.php = redirect to disclaimer-web.html.
+Index.php links here.

-faq.html = faq which is used in-app
+faq.html = Frequently Asked Questions made with javascript accordeon.

-faq.php = redirect to faq.html
+faq.php = redirect to faq.html.
+Consumer app links here.

 image.php = marked for DELETION.
 Seems to be broken / unused.